alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 {{< figure src="/images/rancher.jpg?width=800px&classes=shadow" attr="Photo by Kendall Ruth on Unsplash" attrlink="https://unsplash.com/photos/8CTz62aHidw" >}}

 **Updated 14/01/2022:** So we're done right?
 Lima + nerdctl does the trick?
-As mentioned back at the top - whilst that was my preferred option for a while, I've recently discovered Rancher Desktop, and it's latest version (0.7+) introduced Apple Silicon support.
-This is the option I'm running with now on both my MacOS machines.
+As mentioned back at the top - whilst that was my preferred option for a while, I ended up discovering Rancher Desktop, and from version 0.7 it introduced Apple Silicon support.
+This was the option I ran with for a decent period of time, until discovering colima and switching to that as described near the top of the article.

-Why this option over the rest?
+Why was this option chosen over the rest?

 - Its installation process is very simple. _I love a good bit of command line fiddling, but if it's not necessary and the software keeps itself patched, then it doesn't have to be._
 - It works with all my device types - M1 Mac, Intel Mac, Windows 10.